 The Tan Track is a popular running spot and is featured in many of Melbourne’s running events.
 It will take you past:

 Where to eat: There are cafes along Domain Road at the end of the track when you’re done.

-Start: The Pillars of Wisdom near the Alexandra Avenue and Olympic Boulevard junction.
+Start: The Pillars of Wisdom near Alexandra Avenue and Olympic Boulevard Junction.

 3. Yarra Trail